Mercury1089/2018-robot-code/shuffleboard/README.md

 These can either be run in the command line using `gradlew` or in the tasks list for whatever IDE you're in.

+- `debugShuffleboard` - Runs the shuffleboard with file output.
+Good for if you need to debug plugins.
 - `jar` - Assembles and builds a working jarfile.
-- `build` - Builds the project, but does not deploy.
-This is good for seeing if everything has been properly configured.